 • They are highly ornamental and are available in a variety of colors including white, pink, purple and dark red.

-• They bloom in mid-late summer and the flowers can last as long as 100 days.
+• Blooms in mid-late summer and the flowers can last as long as 100 days.

-• There is a crape myrtle for every garden!
+• There is a variety for every garden!
 They come in a range of sizes.

-• The interesting bark color and patterns of crape myrtle is a real landscape asset.
+• Interesting bark color and patterns make this plant a real landscape asset.

 • If the plant has been injured by cold, simply prune out the dead wood in the Spring. *Please note: These plants are very late to leaf out in spring (late April/early May), so be patient.